 Everyone loves a come-from-behind story.
 Here’s one: commercial nuclear power, rejected by society long ago and dying on the vine, is now coming back to life.
 And it’s happening in the most unlikely place — at Three Mile Island (TMI), where the wheels fell off 45 years ago.

-On 28 March 1979, TMI’s Unit 2 was the scene of the world’s first-ever large-scale nuclear accident, a partial core melt — an event that triggered an abrupt change in prospects for commercial nuclear power everywhere.
+On March 28, 1979, TMI’s Unit 2 was the scene of the world’s first-ever large-scale nuclear accident, a partial core melt — an event that triggered an abrupt change in prospects for commercial nuclear power everywhere.
 In short order, with public confidence in nuclear power badly shaken, new plant orders were canceled and industry plans for expansion set aside.
 In the decades since then, only two new nuclear units have been ordered and put into service in the United States.

 But just last week, Constellation Energy, the owner of TMI-1 (the unit at that site that was not damaged in the nuclear accident and had been in operation until 2019), announced an agreement with Microsoft to refurbish and restart the plant and to provide all of the electricity it generates over the next 20 years to power Microsoft’s Artificial Intelligence (AI) projects.

 It’s a blockbuster deal, another huge step in our nation’s essential effort to revive nuclear power.
-And for me, it’s personal: my entire professional career was in nuclear energy.
+And for me, it’s personal: My entire professional career was in nuclear energy.
 I was employed by the firm that originally owned TMI, I was part of the emergency response team called in to deal with the 1979 accident, I spent five years leading the planning and engineering for the post-accident cleanup, and in subsequent years, I was heavily engaged in nuclear industry efforts to get nuclear back on track.
 Now that’s finally happening.

 It’s been a wild ride, with lessons worth remembering.

 First, what went wrong?
 The TMI accident didn’t kill the nuclear industry, but it sure helped.
 The accident destroyed a new billion-dollar plant in just over two hours.
-No one was hurt, but millions were terrified, and it gave apparent credence to the fledgling anti-nuclear movement and their predictions of doom.
+No one was hurt, but millions were terrified, and it gave apparent credence to the fledgling anti-nuclear movement and its predictions of doom.

 That movement became an imposing force, found a welcome home with the political Left, and, over time, honed its tactics in blocking the expansion of U.S. nuclear power.
 Nuclear opponents learned to present legal challenges during proceedings leading to final NRC issuance of operating licenses — the point at which years and billions had been spent on the new plant, but no revenues had yet materialized.
 The devastating financial consequences of long delays — and possible cancellation — at that point tended to spike, once and for all, investor confidence in new nuclear construction.